TADs and MARPE

 Temporary Anchorage Devices (TADs) are small, temporary, titanium anchors that are inserted into a patient’s mouth to aid in situations where a bone-borne, rather than tooth-borne, appliance is indicated to accomplish the treatment goal.
 TADs are generally used in conjunction with braces, but contingent upon what type of treatment is recommended, they may sometimes be used independently.
-Many invasive dental treatments – that would have required either the extraction and replacement of a tooth, or cutting down the tooth and treating it with a root canal and crown – may be avoided with the use of TAD technology.
+Many invasive dental treatments – that would have required either an extraction and replacement of the tooth, or cutting down the tooth and being treated with a root canal and crown – may be avoided with the use of TAD technology.

 This patient required extraction of an infected lower right first molar.
 Without an opposing tooth to hold it in place, the upper right first molar subsequently erupted into the existing extraction space.
 With the help of TADs in conjunction with braces, the “dropped” molar was elevated into place so that enough space was gained for placement of an implant and new replacement tooth.